- Signs and symptoms of a UTI

 Occasionally, recurrent UTIs can lead to a life-threatening urosepsis when the bacteria spread around the body, causing fever, pain, confusion, difficulty breathing, and extreme tiredness.

 - Reduce nighttime trips to the bathroom

 - Enjoy better bladder control and urine flow

 When should I worry about a recurring UTI?

-Don’t panic because the infection returns within six months for 25% to 30% of women who’ve had a urinary tract infection.
+It’s not uncommon for UTIs to recur within six months in 25% to 30% of women who have had a urinary tract infection.

 UTIs can affect anyone, and reoccurrences happen.
 However, if it happens more than twice in 6 months or thrice in a year, there might be a serious underlying problem.

 Also, if the symptoms of the recurring UTI get worse, that should be another red flag.
 If the condition gets worse, contact your doctor.